-The New York College of Podiatric Medicine Tobacco-Free Policy parking lots, and College vehicles.
-Tobacco use is prohibited at all College-sponsored, off-campus events.
+This policy applies to all tobacco and tobacco products in any form including chew tobacco and e-cigarettes.
+The New York College of Podiatric Medicine strictly prohibits the use of tobacco in and around grounds and facilities under the College's management, including College and Foot Center of New York buildings, all entrances and exits to these buildings, all College-maintained parking lots, and College vehicles.
+Tobacco use is prohibited at all Collegesponsored, off-campus events.
 While the College recognizes it does not have jurisdiction over public areas, consistent with good health practices and municipal policies, use of tobacco in any form must be no closer than 50 feet of any College or Foot Center entrance or College parking lot.